Hodgson Family fonds. — [1880-2004]. — 22 cm of textual records. — 320 photographs. — 22 postcards. — 10 maps. — 2 blueprints.

 Fern won the Governor General’s award in 1956, she later married Tony Klemenchuk.

-Edna was Hythe’s Homecoming Queen in 1959.
+Edna was Hythe’s Homecoming Queen in 1959 and a scholarship.
 Edna spent her grade 11 year at St. Joseph’s High School in Grande Prairie where she played on the basketball team.
-The rest of Edna’s schooling was in Hythe where she was class president, acted in and organized plays and also played on the school basketball team.
+The rest of Edna’s schooling was in Hythe where she was class president, acted in and organized plays and was on the school basketball team.
 Edna married Allan Greber September 1, 1962 at St. Edmund’s Catholic Church in Hythe.
 Edna and Allan lived in Lymburn NE8-73-12-W6, and over the next ten years their four sons were born.
-Together they started a construction company called Big Valley Construction, which expanded and eventual was run out of a shop in Hythe.
+Together they started a construction company called Big Valley Construction, which expanded and eventual they ran it out of a shop in Hythe.
 Edna later moved to Beaverlodge and then Grande Prairie where she owned a car wash called Fast Eddie’s.
 Edna passed away in Grande Prairie on May 17, 2012 and she is buried with her parents in the Hythe Cemetery.

 Bill Hodgson also played hockey for Hythe and then later in Edmonton, he married Maureen Motter.